alexlawrence/reznik/README.md

 When using the Async Module Definition for JavaScript there are mainly two possibilities for production environments:

 * Load each required script asynchronously with the help of script loaders such as [require.js](http://requirejs.org/)
-* Use tools such as the [r.js](https://github.com/jrburke/r.js) optimizer on build time to combine all scripts into one big file
+* Use tools such as the [r.js](https://github.com/jrburke/r.js) optimizer on build time to combine all scripts into one big file or predefined bundles

 Both strategies are valid and have their own use cases.
-However with reznik you can load AMD modules and all their dependencies **synchronously**.
+However with reznik you can extend your application to load any AMD module and all its dependencies **synchronously**.

 ###How it works